 North Texas summers are no picnic.
-Now, as the World Cup comes to the region, the forecast is for an especially hot season.
+Now, as the World Cup comes to the region, there’s a chance the forecast could be for an especially hot season.

-While temperatures in June are expected to remain within normal ranges, the National Oceanic Atmospheric Administration is forecasting a slightly warmer than average July in Tarrant County.
+While temperatures in June are expected to remain within normal ranges, the National Oceanic Atmospheric Administration is forecasting a 40% probability of a slightly warmer than average July in Tarrant County.

 Games take place in Arlington between June 14 and July 14.